CbGitGirl/oaqjp-final-project-emb-ai/README.md

 - `GET /` — browser interface
 - `GET /healthz` — deployment health check
-- `GET /emotionDetector?textToAnalyze=...` — JSON emotion result
+- `GET /emotionDetector?textToAnalyze=...` — customer-facing formatted emotion result
 - HTTP 400 with `Invalid text!
 Please try again!` for missing or blank input
 - HTTP 503 with an explicit error when Watson is unavailable

-The server reads `PORT` when deployed and defaults to port 5000 locally.
+The final-project server is configured for localhost port 5000, as required by the course deployment task.

 ## Setup and run